 Friends pave the way

-As a recently arrived refugee in Denmark, it can be challenging to navigate in a new system and different cultural context.
+As a recently arrived refugee in Denmark, it can be difficult to navigate in a new system and different cultural context.
 Transitioning from being on a traumatic journey, to receiving asylum and starting your new life in the host country, can feel chaotic and overwhelming.
 It can also be challenging for the local community to adapt to the arrival of new people from other places, with different customs and traditions.
 “Buddy systems” that pair up refugees with local volunteers help to ease this process by facilitating social ties in a spirit of mutual respect, learning and support.

 Launched in January 2016, the Danish Red Cross-Danish Refugee Council “buddy programme” aims to ensure that all newly arrived refugees with a residence permit are offered a buddy in their host community.
 The project’s overall objective is to promote individual integration and social cohesion at the local level, with both the refugees and host societies gaining greatly from the relationship.
 Volunteer buddies provide refugees with practical guidance, help open doors to local networks, and assist in cultural and linguistic interpretation.
 While for them, participating in the programme is a chance to expand their own network, make new friends, learn about different cultures, and make a positive difference to the lives of refugees living in Denmark.